csebooks/cybersecurity/content.en/security_architecture_and_engineering/engineering_processes_secure_design_principles/secure_defaults.md

 ---
-title: 'Trust but verify'
+title: 'Secure defaults'
-weight: 11
+weight: 4
 ---

 # Content Will be Added Soon